Umberto Zadnich: Lawsuit

 The year after Zadnich's last murder, Franco Bruno, a lawyer representing Berta's son Alan, brought a lawsuit against the Italian health services, demanding that his client be paid 200 million lire in compensation over the state's failure to conduct proper examination procedures on Zadnich, resulting in his mother's death.
-After a year-long trial, the Supreme Court of Cassation ruled in favor of the plaintiff, who was awarded his due amount.
+After a year-long trial, the Supreme Court of Cassation did not rule in favor of the plaintiff.
+The amount due has not been assigned.